MooersLab/aimless-summary-table-extraction/README.md

 3. Invoke the bash shell by entering `bash`, if not already in bash.
 This function works in zsh shell.

 ## Usage
-1. Navigate to the folder with the images and the autoxds output subfolders.
+1. Navigate to the folder with the images and the `autoxds` output subfolders.
 1. Enter `summary <image filestem> <run number>`.
 The output files are assumed to be in a subfolder with the following syntax for the file name `<filestem>_<run-number>_xds`
-2. The extracted table is displayed in the terminal with the `more` file viewer.
+2. The `more` file viewer displays the extracted table in the terminal.
 Enter `q` to escape this viewer.
 Enter the spacebar to advance.
 Enter `b` to go in reverse.

 ### Example of use